groupe-sii/ogham/README.md

 For Web developers, it is important to write clean code and separate the concerns.
 So when writing HTML, developers want to externalize CSS files and images.
 This is also really important to mutualize the code of CSS files and images for reuse.

-However, email clients doesn't handle external CSS files.
-Styles can be included in a `style` tag but Gmail doesn't support it.
+However, email clients do not handle external CSS files.
+Styles might be included in a `style` tag but Gmail doesn't support it.
 So all rules provided in the CSS *MUST* be inlined directly in the HTML.
-Writing code like this is just awful and error prone.
-Moreover, images can be references externally but there are many constraints to use it this way.
-You have to know in advance what is the URL of the final image.
-The image can also be blocked by the email client and not loaded if offline.
+Writing code like this is just painful and error prone.
+Moreover, images can be referenced externally but only if you know in advance what will be the URL of the final image.
+And even then, the email client might block those images for safety purpose.
+Not mentioning offline issues.

-That's why the library do this job for you.
-It automatically inlines CSS rules directly on the HTML tags.
+The library will automatically inlines CSS rules directly on the HTML tags.
 The images are either inlined as base64 encoded in `img` `src` attribute or images are attached with the email (with inline content disposition and references in the HTML).

 #### Use expanded CSS properties